How is acute lymphocytic leukemia classified?

 In general, T-cell ALL has a better prognosis, while mature B-cell ALL (Burkitt leukemia) has a poorer prognosis.
 Other subtypes of B-cell ALL fall somewhere in between.
 It’s important to note that this doesn’t apply to all cases.
 For instance, some subtypes of T-cell ALL have a better outlook than others.

 Patients who go into a complete remission (no visible leukemia in the bone marrow – see below) within 4 to 5 weeks of starting treatment tend to have a better prognosis than those for whom this takes longer.
 Patients who don’t achieve a complete remission at all have a poorer outlook.
 The prognostic value of minimal residual disease (described below) is still being studied.

 Status of acute lymphocytic leukemia after treatment

 How well leukemia responds to treatment affects the patient’s long-term chance for recovery.

-A remission (complete remission) is usually defined as the patient having no evidence of leukemia after treatment.
+A remission (complete remission) is usually defined as having no evidence of leukemia after treatment.
 This means the bone marrow contains fewer than 5% blast cells, the blood cell counts are within normal limits, and there are no signs or symptoms of the disease.
 A molecular complete remission means no evidence of leukemia cells in the bone marrow is found, even when using very sensitive lab tests, such as polymerase chain reaction (PCR).
 Even when leukemia is in remission, this does not always mean that it has been cured.